solace-fi/solace-docs/docs/dev-docs/contracts/products/AaveV2Product.md

   ) public
 ```
 Changes the covered platform.
+Can only be called by the current [**governor**](/docs/protocol/governance).

-The function should be used if the the protocol changes their registry but keeps the children contracts.
+Use this if the the protocol changes their registry but keeps the children contracts.
 A new version of the protocol will likely require a new Product.
-Can only be called by the current [**governor**](/docs/protocol/governance).

 #### Parameters:
 | Name | Type | Description                                                          |